-The Michigan Environmental Council is giving its own nod to Birkbeck's legacy in the form of the AJ Birkbeck Scholarship Fund.
-It will be open to any student at a Michigan college or university wanting to start or aid a community-based PFAS project.
+The scholarship will be open to any student at a Michigan college or university wanting to start or aid a community-based PFAS project.
 The students and projects awarded the scholarship must embody the essence of Birkbeck himself—a collaborator, a strategist, a protector, and a mentor.

 You can help honor AJ Birkbeck and continue his legacy in the PFAS fight by contributing to the Scholarship Fund.

 AJ Birkbeck receives an ovation from family and friends for his work protecting others from PFAS at the Michigan Environmental Council's Environmental Awards Celebration on Aug.
 19. That evening, a scholarship was named in his honor.

 It only took a call to Wolverine's lawyer and Rockford's city manager for Birkbeck to be all in on the fight to hold Wolverine accountable for its likely pollution, Lynn said.
 They dismissed him and the concerned residents.